Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/hw5.md

     ##  $ city              : chr  "Chicago, IL" "New York, NY" "Detroit, MI" "Pennsylvania" ...
     ##  $ city_factor       : Factor w/ 1316 levels "?, Illinois",..: 225 804 305 910 891 120 461 645 1103 938 ...

-The structure now indicates that there are only 4122 observations.
-However, it does still list ?, Illinois.
+The structure now indicates that there are only 4083 observations.
+However, it does still list "?, Illinois".
 Just to check I tried to call up one of the removed items.

 ``` r
 sl_new %>%